William VanMeter Alford Jr.

-Rear Admiral William VanMeter Alford Jr. was the chief of staff for the United States Pacific Command between August 2004 and September 2007.
+Rear Admiral William VanMeter Alford Jr. (born April 28, 1946) is the former chief of staff for the United States Pacific Command between August 2004 and September 2007.

 Biography

 He is a native of Charlottesville, Virginia, but was raised in Lexington, Kentucky.
 He received his Bachelor of Arts and Juris Doctor degrees from the University of Kentucky.
 Alford was commissioned through the Reserve Officer Candidate (ROC) program.

 Following graduation and receipt of his commission from Officer Candidate School, Newport, Rhode Island, and attendance at several Navy schools in Charleston, South Carolina, he reported to the homeported in Long Beach, California.
 He served as Operations, Communications and Mine Countermeasures Officer.
 Alford next served on board the USS Gridley as First Lieutenant and Antisubmarine Warfare Officer.
 While on board Reaper and Gridley, he deployed twice to Vietnam and participated in three Vietnam campaigns, Operation Market Time and Gulf of Tonkin Northern Search and Rescue operations.

 In 1971 Alford was transferred to the Atlantic Fleet.
 He served as navigator and legal officer on board the USS Hermitage until June 1972.
 During that tour Hermitage served as command and control ship for the Exercise Snowy Beach LARC recovery effort.

 Since his release from active duty in 1972, Alford has served as commanding officer of NR USS Kalamazoo; executive officer of NR USS Moinester; commanding officer of NR USS Biddle; executive officer of NR Commander Cruiser Destroyer Group Twelve; executive officer and commanding officer of NR Commander Sixth Fleet, Detachment 109; commanding officer of NR Supreme Allied Commander Atlantic, Detachment 109; as the first commanding officer of NR Commander Sixth Fleet, Detachment 802; EA and XO to the deputy commander, United States European Command; deputy commander, United States Sixth Fleet; and J3R, United States European Command (EUCOM).